 - Users’ inquiries are acknowledged

 - Users discover validation which justifies your claims

 - Users finally make a move, requesting your assistance

 The path followed by a typical user on a website or app when executing an action is referred to as user flow.
 This user flow guides them through a series of steps that lead to the desired outcome and final act, like product or service purchasing.
 Of course, when dealing with products, users may take several different paths.
 This is where user flow comes in; it depicts the many ways that users may follow when using an app or website.
 This can be written out or created digitally; it’s all up to the designer’s creativity.

 User flow is steps to which users take in achieving an outcome on your site.
 It incorporates every one of the various pages of your website.
 According to Orbit Media, imagine your website as a city, and there are multiple roads running through it, which may lead to the same destinations.
 These roads depict the “user flow” in which visitors may navigate to get from one page to the other.
 User flow will show how you plan each page and verify what contents and navigational links to incorporate.

 Why is User Flow Important in Web Design?

 User flows are an essential part that helps users grasp the value of the ideas and how it leads users through specific processes and actions.
-Understanding the user flow of a website can justify whether or not your design of a brand new site or revamping an old one is practical.
+Understanding the user flow of a website can justify if brand new website development is required, or if revamping an old one is more practical.
 The better your modelled flows meet the demands of your designated users, as well as your business, it simply means that your website is a success.
 Bear in mind that user flow often changes, and it’s good to always keep it up-to-date.
 A good user flow helps promote a user-centred design to which users will navigate through your website to achieve their goals.
 Hence, designing a productive screen is a must in achieving the desired outcome.
 A few other benefits of user flow in web designing are: